songhew/songhew.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I am a first year PhD student at [Department of Computer Science and Engineering](https://www.eecs.psu.edu/) of [The Pennsylvania State University](https://www.psu.edu/).
 I am advised by [Prof. Mahanth Gowda](http://www.cse.psu.edu/~mkg31/).
-My research interets lie in the intersction of machine learning and random fucking.
+My research interets lie in the intersection of Machine Learning (ML) and Internet of Things (IoT).
+My life goal is fuck fenny.

 A data-driven personal website